facebook/react-native-website/website/contributing/contributing-intro.md

 ### Our Development Process

 We use GitHub issues and pull requests to keep track of bug reports and contributions from the community.
-All changes from engineers at Facebook will sync to [GitHub](https://github.com/facebook/react-native) through a bridge with Facebook's internal source control.
+All changes from engineers at Meta will sync to [GitHub](https://github.com/facebook/react-native) through a bridge with Meta's internal source control.
 Changes from the community are handled through GitHub pull requests.

 Once a change made on GitHub is approved, it will first be imported into Facebook's internal source control and tested against Facebook's codebase.
 Once merged at Facebook, the change will eventually sync back to GitHub as a single commit once it has passed Facebook's internal tests.

 You can learn more about the contribution process in the following documents: